jetify-com/typeid-js/README.md

 const tid = typeid("prefix");
 ```

-The prefix is optional, so if you need to create an id with a type prefix, you
+The prefix is optional, so if you need to create an id without a type prefix, you
 can do that too:

 ```typescript